 If you are super keen, you can attempt to go to Onion Bay and Mundy Bay via the coast at low tide or walkabout (bushwalk) up over the summit of Mount Lindsay and follow the creek down.
 Camp on the beach and the next day you could try climbing up the creek to Mount Bentley and back down the road (1.5 hours from the summit to the jetty via the road).

 What to take

-- Snorkeling mask, fins & stinger suit (if it's stinger season)
+- Snorkeling mask, fins, and stinger suit (if it's stinger season)

 - 3L of drinking water.
 There is a tap shown on map that you can refill water containers.
 Sterilise all water from creeks (and dams) because a lot of brumbies roam over the mountains.

-Here's a map of Great Palm with points of interest marked and possible routes shown.
+Here's a map of Great Palm with points of interests and possible routes shown.